wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/owasp-csrf-guard.md

 ### 4. Wire CSRFGuard into product web applications beyond Carbon Console

 Follow [Servlet wiring](#servlet-wiring).
-Duplicate `Owasp.CsrfGuard.Carbon.properties` for the application, customise as needed, and point the `Owasp.CsrfGuard.Config` context-param at the new file.
+Duplicate `Owasp.CsrfGuard.Carbon.properties` for the application, customize as needed, and point the `Owasp.CsrfGuard.Config` context-param at the new file.

 ### 5. Include the CSRFGuard JavaScript first on every protected page